electronfriends/wemp/README.md

 ## Introduction

 Wemp simplifies the process of setting up a web server with [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://www.php.net) on Windows.
-It includes these services and keeps them up to date with regular updates.
+It downloads these services and keeps them up to date with regular updates.

 Manage the services conveniently through the system tray menu by clicking the Wemp icon.